ORE Studio SQL Schema

 Unidirectional Data Flow for Reference Data

-Reference data flows in one direction: from metadata to production via the
+Reference data flows in one direction: from staging artefact tables to production reference tables via the publication mechanism.
+This ensures:

 - Clear provenance: all reference data originates from catalogued datasets